National Park Service

 • Must be placed in a container and disposed of by owner.

 36 CFR §2.16 – HORSES and PACK ANIMALS

 (b) The use of horses or pack animals is only permitted on the existing roads in the park.

-(a) The following portions of the park, or all or portions of buildings, structures or facilities are closed to smoking as noted:
+(a) The following portions of the park, or all or portions of buildings, structures or facilities are closed to smoking or vaping as noted:

 • All buildings and vehicles in the park are closed to smoking.

 36 CFR §2.35 –ALCOHOLIC BEVERAGES and CONTROLLED SUBSTANCES

 (a)(3)(i) The following areas and facilities within the park are closed to consumption of alcoholic beverages, and/or to the possession of a bottle, can or other receptacle containing an alcoholic beverage that is open, or has been opened, or whose seal has been broken or the contents of which have been partially removed:

 • Consumption of alcohol is prohibited in the park unless by permit approved by the Superintendent.

 • (b) A permit is required for the scattering of ashes from cremated human remains